ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 *  Make a copy of your database, move the copy into the working folder.
    Rename the copy to TEST.rmtree

-*  Copy the following files and folder from the downloaded zip file to the working folder- TestExternalFiles.py gitignore.py
+*  Copy these files and the folder from the downloaded zip file to the working folder- TestExternalFiles.py
       RM-Python-config.ini
       RMpy

-*  Make a copy of your database, move the copy into the working folder.
-   Rename the copy to TEST.rmtree

-*  Edit the supplied text file named "RM-Python-config.ini".
-(Hereinafter referred to, as the "config file".)
+*  Edit the file, RM-Python-config.ini (hereinafter referred to as the "config file") in the working folder.

-   The utility needs to know where the RM database file is located, the output report file name and location, and the various configuration parameters needed to tell the utility what to do
+   The utility needs to know where the RM database file is located, the output report file name and its location.

+   The config file also tells the utility what actions to perform.

-*  Double click the TestExternalFiles file to run the utility and generate the report text file.
+*  Double click the TestExternalFiles.py file to run the utility and generate the report text file.

 3:  Examine the generated report text file that was opened in Notepad.